Whippet (bus company): Universal

 Whippet launched a new bus service U (for Universal) in Cambridge in July 2016, running originally from Madingley Road Park & Ride (now: Eddington) via West Cambridge to Addenbrooke's Hospital.
 It is subsidised by the University of Cambridge and replaced the Uni4 service, formerly operated by Stagecoach in Cambridge.

-In 2023 Whippet was granted a new eight year contract to continue running the service.
+In 2023 Whippet was granted a new eight-year contract to continue running the service.
 All of the service's nine Mellor Sigma 12 buses are fully electric.

 Flixbus

-Whippet was awarded a contract with intercity coach company FlixBus in 2021 to run long-distance coach services.
+Whippet was awarded a contract with intercity coach company FlixBus in 2021 to run long-distance coach services, working with Flixbus to launch their entry in the UK market.
 Currently Whippet operate 14 coaches for FlixBus, running to Bradford, Leeds, Manchester, Cambridge, Birmingham and London in the UK and Amsterdam, Paris on international routes.

 In 2024 Whippet launched the first 100% electric long-distance coach in partnership with FlixBus and Zenobē.
 The Yutong GTe14 runs on the route between Cambridge and London.

 Cambridgeshire busway

 From 7 August 2011 until 9 November 2018, Whippet operated service C on Cambridgeshire Guided Busway from Somersham to Cambridge city centre on the section between St Ives and the Cambridge Science Park.
 This was being run in conjunction with Stagecoach in the Fens (who ran routes A and B) who jointly with Whippet had exclusive use of the route for a period of five years in exchange for providing a minimum service frequency between 07:00 and 19:00 each weekday.
 Whippet spent a total of £420,000 on three Plaxton Centro bodied Volvo B7RLE buses that have been sold since and replaced by four Wright Eclipse bodied Volvo B7RLEs.
 Service C was withdrawn on 9 November 2018, leaving all bus operations on the northern section of the guided busway to Stagecoach East and ending Whippet's services in the St. Ives area.

 In addition to services C and U, in February 2019, Whippet launched a service P (for Pedigree), using the B7RLEs which previously operated on the C, between Cambridge City Centre and Addenbrooke's via the Guided Busway, thus duplicating Stagecoach's A and D services on this section.
 Service P lasted six months before being withdrawn in August 2019.

-Whippet started the T1 service on the 27 may 2025 going between Drummer St Bus station and Huntingdon via the Busway as far as Swavesey.
+Whippet started the T1 service on the 27 May 2025 going between Drummer St Bus station and Huntingdon via the Busway as far as Swavesey.
 This is part of a group of “Tiger“ bus routes serving more rural communities.